scrapinghub/web-poet/docs/intro/from-ground-up.rst

 web-poet does *not* provide any framework, beyond :ref:`an example one featured in the tutorial <tutorial-create-page-object>` and not intended for production.
-The role of web-poet is to define a standard on how to write parsing logic so that it can be reused with different frameworks.
+The role of web-poet is to define a specification on how to write parsing logic so that it can be reused with different frameworks.

 :ref:`Page object classes <page-object-classes>` should be flexible enough to be used with very different frameworks, including: